 Please note that due to the intentionally missing stiffeners the leather shoes contract slightly after manufacture and are therefore 2-4mm smaller than the Piñatex shoes which stay more stable due to the stronger material.
 In our size table, the leather shoes are about 0 to 1mm shorter, the Piñatex shoes up to about 2mm longer than the specified inner shoe length (ISL).

-The Nordpol winter boots are slightly narrower than the other shoes.
+The Nordpol winter boots are slightly narrower than all the other shoes.

 Everyone feels “fits great” unfortunately different.
 For some people, we would advise already the next size, so a remote diagnosis is difficult and also very dependent on the shape of your toe part.

-Please also note that the vegan winter insole is thicker than the wool felt insole.
+Please also note that the vegan winter insole is slightly thicker than the wool felt insole.